 Given UK Sport’s ‘money for medals’ policy, it is perhaps unsurprising that athlete welfare seemed to be given secondary importance to competition performance for British Cycling’s leadership team.
 However, allegations of sexist abuse, discrimination and bullying that emerged were no less concerning.

 British Cycling was held up as a model for other governing bodies, however in light of recent events, some big reputations have been damaged, and important funding jeopardised.
-Serious questions were raised of UK Sport after warning signs over cycling’s culture were not acted upon.
+Serious questions were raised about UK Sport after warning signs over cycling’s culture were not acted upon.

-If teams are operating in grey areas in respect of rule-breaking, or competing under a dark cloud of controversy, they risk losing the interest of their fans.
+If teams are operating in grey areas in respect of rule-breaking or competing under a dark cloud of controversy, they risk losing the interest of their fans.
 They become less relatable and their performance less impressive.
 This could have a profound impact on the sport, with sponsors and broadcasters following the fans exodus.
 If this were to happen to a sport, it would be a long road back…

-Over the last few years, there has been a marked increase in the number of sports becoming embroiled in duty of care controversies.
+Over the last few years, there has been a marked increase in the number of sports becoming embroiled in a duty of care controversies.
 Allegations of abuse in football, cycling, canoeing, archery, and many more, emphasise the need for immediate and thorough action by industry leaders.

-Robust governance and implementation of policies and procedures at all levels from the board downwards is of course important for all organisations.
+Robust governance and implementation of policies and procedures at all levels from the board downwards is, of course, important for all organisations.
 Following the ongoing revelations of alleged abuse and safeguarding failings within British sport, boards will now rightly face increased scrutiny of these areas by concerned families, media and politicians.